Emerging Challenges Fund

 Senior Programme Associate

 Zach conducts grant investigations in artificial intelligence (AI).
 He completed his PhD in economics at Stanford University, where he received support from the National Science Foundation, the Forethought Foundation for Global Priorities Research, and the Stanford Institute for Economic Policy Research.
-Zach has conducted research covered by The New York Times, Reuters, Marginal Revolution, and, most importantly, Saturday Night Live.
+Zach has conducted research covered by The New York Times, Reuters, Marginal Revolution, and Vox.
 Before that, he was a Research Analyst at Innovations for Poverty Action and the Global Poverty Research Lab at Northwestern University.